Ram Dayalu Nagar railway station

-Ram Dayalu Nagar railway station is a small railway station in Muzaffarpur district, Bihar.
-Its code is RD.
+Ram Dayalu Nagar railway station (station code: RD), is a railway station in Muzaffarpur district, in the Indian state of Bihar.
 It serves Muzaffarpur city as secondary station.
 The station consists of 2 platforms.

 Redevlopment

 Ram Dayalu Nagar Railway Station in Muzaffarpur Bihar is undergoing redevelopment as part of the Amrit Bharat Station Scheme, focusing on improving amenities and enhancing integration with the city.
 The redevelopment work, with an investment of ₹31 crore, is already in progress.

 Key features after the redevelopment include: